hexelberrystudios/orchard2/README.md

 - Update all form elements to use vuex
 - Add route event listener that clears the form object every time the route changes (maybe?)
 - Complete New Item Page
+- Generate uuid on the client/server for new hoodie items